Hyomoto/FAST/README.md

 </p>
 Check the <a href="https://github.com/Hyomoto/FASTv33/wiki">Wiki</a> for the most up-to-date documentation on each module.
 <br><br>
-GML is a simple language with many built-in features that make it accessible to new and advanced users.
-However, some tasks are unexpectedly tricky or complex.
-FAST is a lightweight library that provides easy-to-use tools that empower developers to focus on building their game.
+FAST is a lightweight library that provides easy-to-use tools to make it easy for GMS developers to focus on building their game.
 There is no genre-specific code or implementation found here.
-Instead, FAST focuses powerful, common-use tools that provide general utility to the language rather than box it in.
-In short, FAST can work with any game, and should compliment every game made with GMS2.3 or later.
+Instead, FAST focuses powerful, common-use tools that provide general utility to fill the gaps in GML functions and handle boilerplate taks.
+There are modules for common tasks like input and file handling, as well as power-user features such as scripting and databases.
+FAST is non-intrusive, can work with any game, and should compliment every game made with GMS2.3 or later.
 <br><br>
 <h3>
 How do I import FAST into my project?